fect – User Manual

 fect: Lifecycle: stable License: MIT CRAN status CRAN downloads

-gsynth (retiring): License: MIT CRAN status downloads: CRAN
+gsynth (wrapper): Lifecycle: stable License: MIT CRAN status downloads: CRAN